dsagal/pynbox/README.md

 shared libraries, in particular, to allow Python to load C extension modules (including a number of standard modules).

-Loading shared libraries uses "libdl.so" library.
+Note: Loading shared libraries uses "libdl.so" library.
 This library isn't part of NativeClient source.
 It is downloaded as part of an architecture specific tgz archive (for each architecture).
 It seems to have some bugs (or super-weird behavior), in particular opening "/lib/foo" translates to "/foo", while "/./lib/foo" works.
-This is special for the "/lib" path, so we avoid the bug in pynbox setup by putting libraries under "/slib" inside the sandbox.
+This is special for the "/lib" path, so we avoid the bug in pynbox setup by placing libraries in the sandbox under "/slib" instead of "/lib".

 <a name="security"/>
 Security Considerations